lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If buffer overload does occur, a smart receiver could selectively discard SCHC Packets being reassembled based on the sender behavior, which may help identify which SCHC Fragments have been sent by the attacker.
 Another mild counter-measure is for the target to abort the fragmentation/reassembly session as early as it detects a non-identical SCHC Fragment duplicate, anticipating for an eventual corrupt SCHC Packet, so as to save the sender the hassle of sending the rest of the fragments for this SCHC Packet.

+## Corrupt Fragment attack
+Let's assume that an attacker is able to send a forged SCHC Fragment to a SCHC Reassembler.
-In another type of attack, the malicious node is additionally assumed to be able to hear an incoming communication destined to the target node.
+The malicious node is additionally assumed to be able to hear an incoming communication destined to the target node.

 It can then send a forged SCHC Fragment that looks like it belongs to a SCHC Packet already being reassembled at the target node.
 This can cause the SCHC Packet to be considered corrupt and be dropped by the receiver.
 The amplification happens here by a single spoofed SCHC Fragment rendering a full sequence of legit SCHC Fragments useless.